 I think it’s clear to say that the negatives outweigh the positives.

-Juice diets are not a practical dietary strategy for healthy weight loss, and it is the reduction in calories that drives weight loss, not a detox!
+Detox juice diets are not a practical dietary strategy for healthy weight loss, and it is the reduction in calories that drives weight loss, not a detox!

 If you are not lover of fruit & vegetables, especially dark, leafy green veggies, blending them together into a smoothie that you can enjoy is a practical method of getting the essential nutrients your body needs.
 Just make sure you leave the skins on them to get the fibre, and don’t replace this for actual food!